-Our organizations request deletion of a provision banning the use by residents of any "narcotics prohibited by federal law," Section 1.12(D), and the clarification of another provision barring the use of all narcotics by residents, Section 1.14.
+Our organizations request deletion of a provision in these proposed rules banning the use by residents of any "narcotics prohibited by federal law," Section 3.12(D), and the clarification of another provision barring the use of all narcotics by residents, Section 3.14(B).

-For many years, Rhode Island has, by law, authorized the use of medical marijuana for a variety of medical conditions.
+For more than a decade, Rhode Island has, by law, authorized the use of medical marijuana for a variety of medical conditions.
 Even more pertinent, two years ago the General Assembly approved important legislation specifically allowing individuals suffering from post-traumatic stress disorder (PTSD) to use medical marijuana to ease their symptoms.
 R.I.G.L. §21-28.6-3(5)(i).
-Legislators heard testimony about how many individuals suffering from PTSD - including returned veterans - reported significant relief from their symptoms thanks to their use of marijuana.
-However, this proposal would ban any suffering resident at the Veterans' Home - from taking advantage of the medical marijuana law.
+Legislators heard testimony about how many individuals suffering from PTSD - and particularly returned veterans - reported significant relief from their symptoms thanks to their use of marijuana.
+However, this proposal would ban any suffering resident at the Veterans' Home from taking advantage of the state's medical marijuana law.

-Coincidentally, just this past week the Providence Journal published two articles - one national and one local - describing the legalization of medical marijuana as an important weapon against an increasing suicide epidemic among veterans.
-The articles are attached to this testimony.3 One article touts Rhode Island as being ahead of the curve in allowing this form of medical relief for PTSD, yet this proposal would actually amount to a step backward in addressing this literal life-or-death issue for our state's veterans.
+A few months ago the Providence Journal published two articles - one national and one local - describing the legalization of medical marijuana as an important weapon against an increasing suicide epidemic among veterans.
+The articles are attached to this testimony.
+One article touts Rhode Island as being ahead of the curve in allowing this form of medical relief for PTSD, yet this proposal would actually amount to a step backward in addressing this literal lifeor-death issue for a number of our state's veterans.